speced/bikeshed/README.md

 Provide a normalized version of a method name, including the names of all arguments, e.g. 'drawCircle(long x, long y, long radius)' becomes: 'drawCircle(x, y, radius)'.
 If a valid set of arguments is passed, the passed argument names will be returned in the normalized form.
 Otherwise, a search is performed for a matching previously parsed method name.

+**Parser.markup(marker)**

+Returns a marked-up version of the WebIDL input text.
+For each Construct, Type, and Name, the 'marker' will get called with 'markupConstruct(text, construct)', 'markupType(text, construct)', or 'markupName(text, construct)' repsectively.
+The 'markup*' methods need to return the marked-up version of the passed text.

 Constructs
 ----------
 **Construct.name**